 By evaluating the height information, the robot can determine both the course of the edge and the actual edge height.
 It is also possible to determine the exact air gap between the sheets.
 Edges are detected from a height of 0.5 millimeters.
 WireSense can be used with steel, stainless steel, aluminum, and other alloys.
 It is with aluminum that WireSense truly comes into its own, as reflective surfaces are frequently a major obstacle for optical measuring devices.

 Furthermore, optical sensors are usually installed on the robot as additional hardware where they become disruptive contours the robot arm.
 Depending on component accessibility, this makes the use of cameras or lasers problematic.
 The wire sensor does not impose any such restrictions.

 In this way, the new WireSense technology ensures that welding is always performed at the exact weld seam position with optimized parameters.
-Final visual inspections, rework, and component rejects can be significantly reduced, resulting in time savings and severe cost reductions.
+Final visual inspections, rework and component rejects can be significantly reduced resulting in time savings and serious cost reductions.

 WireSense can be used with any TPS/i welding system from Fronius that is configured for the use of the CMT welding process.
 The precise wire movement of the Robacta Drive CMT wirefeeder, which sits directly on the torch body, is crucially important.
 Retrofitting of existing welding systems is possible at any time due to their flexibility.